 - 1. Terms and phrases used in this document are defined in the Planning Act 2016 its regulation or the State Development Assessment Provisions (SDAP) v2.6.
-If a word remains undefined it has its ordinary meaning. - Road access works approval: Under sections 62 and 33 of the Transport Infrastructure Act 1994, written approval is required from the Department of Transport and Main Roads to carry out road works that are road access works (including driveways) on a state-controlled road.
-Please contact the Department of Transport and Main Roads on 07 4639 0828 to make an application for road works approval.
-This approval must be obtained prior to commencing any works on the state-controlled road reserve.
+If a word remains undefined it has its ordinary meaning. - 2.
+Road works approval: Under section 33 of the Transport Infrastructure Act 1994, written approval is required from the Department of Transport and Main Roads to carry out road works on a state-controlled road.
+Please contact the Department of Transport and Main Roads to make an application for road works approval.
+This approval must be obtained prior to commencing any works within the state-controlled road reserve.
 The approval process may require the approval of engineering designs of the proposed works, certified by a Registered Professional Engineer of Queensland (RPEQ).
-The road access works approval process takes time please contact Transport and Main Roads as soon as possible to ensure that gaining approval does not delay construction. - 3.
-Advice for above ground tanks Dangerous Goods and Fire Safety
+The road works approval process takes time please contact the Department of Transport and Main Roads as soon as possible to ensure that gaining approval does not delay construction.